sal55/langs/MLang.md/Mfeatures.md

     setlength2(length)

 setlength1 uses explicit & and ^ operators, setlength2 does things implicitly.
 This also means it's not possible to pass a nil pointer.

-### Nested Functons
-Functions can be nested, but in a limited manner because a nested function can't access the stack-frame variables of its enclosing functions (that is difficult to implement).
-But it can still access static variable, named constants etc of those functions.

 ### Multiple Return Values
 An experimental feature limited to scalar return types: